sandialabs/Sola/docs/source/sabl/anatomy/optimization.md

 ## Optimization Constraints

 The `Constraint` class encodes the constraint function $c(u, z) = 0$, its derivatives, and the solution operator $S:z\mapsto u$ satisfying $c(S(z), z) = 0$ for all $z$.

+### Abstract Constraint Methods

-To represent a particular set of constraints with the `Constraint` class, define a new class that inherits from `Constraint` and implements the abstract methods listed in [Table 3](tab:constraint_abstract).
+To represent a particular set of constraints with the `Constraint` class, define a new class that inherits from `Constraint` and implements the abstract methods listed in [Table 5](tab:constraint_abstract).

 :::{table} Abstract methods of the `Constraint` class.
 :align: center